pydantic/logfire/docs/guides/web-ui/live.md

 # Live View

-The live view is the main view of Logfire, where you can see traces in real-time.
+The live view is the main view of **Logfire**, where you can see traces in real-time.

 The live view is useful (as the name suggests) for watching what's going on within your application in real-time, but it can also be used to explore historical data.

 ## The Live View SQL Box

 The live view has a query box at the top.
 Here you can enter the `WHERE` clause of a SQL query.

 ![Logfire Live View SQL query box](../../images/guide/live-view-sql-box.png)